 Even if pancreas transplantation was an option for pancreatic cancer, the patient would have to take anti-rejection medication which would suppress the immune system.
 When the immune system is weakened, cancer cells would likely grow and spread at a more rapid pace.

-Type 1 Diabetes can lead to other serious complications including kidney disease and kidney failure.
+They are an option for Chronic Type 1 Diabetes patients which are vulnerable to other serious complications including kidney disease and kidney failure.
 This is why a pancreas transplant is often performed along with a kidney transplant.
+In these cases the existing pancreas is left in its place

-When pancreas transplants are carried out in people with Type 1 Diabetes, their own pancreas is left in place.
-The new pancreas is attached to blood vessels in another location as well as to their small intestine.
+The new pancreas is attached to blood vessels in another location as well as to the small intestine.
 This is because the pancreas has two functions.
 It not only produces hormones like insulin to control blood sugar, and it also produces enzymes which are essential for digestion.

 Recipients with Type 1 Diabetes who are possible candidates for a pancreas transplant are usually carefully screened beforehand to make sure they don’t have active cancer anywhere in their body.
-They need to be cancer-free for at least two years and sometimes longer before they’re eligible for a pancreas transplant.
+They must be cancer-free for at least two years or longer before the patient is eligible for a pancreas transplant.

 How Successful Are Pancreas Transplants?

 Pancreas transplants in people with type 1-diabetes have a good success rate.
-Over 80% of pancreases transplanted into people with diabetes are still functional a year after the procedure.
-The surgical procedure itself usually takes 3 to 6 hours, depending upon whether a kidney transplant is done at the same time.
+Over 80% of transplanted pancreases are still functional a year after the procedure.
+Surgery itself usually takes 3 to 6 hours, depending upon whether a kidney transplant is done at the same time.
 Most patients remain in the hospital for one to two weeks after the procedure where they require close monitoring for signs of pancreas rejection.